By Natalie Chen

 “[Mental illnesses] are so prominent, especially in high schools, so I think it’s really awesome that we have high schoolers working on this cause,” Wion said.
 Indeed, more and more adults coming out of the education system find themselves in need of medical help with these illnesses from depression to anxiety and beyond.
 Treatment for anxiety at Honey Lake Christian Clinic is just one of many options they can choose, as well as CBT therapy.
 Ideally, it would be better if we can nip these problems in the bud so that we don’t carry them into adulthood.

 Many adults can struggle to access therapy as it is in high demand and may choose to self-medicate instead.
-A lot of them will inevitably turn to marijuana and although they may need some help growing marijuana, this is something that they can use themselves to attempt to medicate their mental health problems.
+A lot of them will inevitably turn to marijuana although they may need some help growing marijuana themselves.
+There are a lot of factors involved in the process of growing the plant at home and it can be hard to find information about the different strains of marijuana seeds online.
+Lots of people stick with what they know and use indica as a relaxant however these patients may benefit more if they try using sativa seeds.
+Growing marijuana at home allows them to create a treatment that has been known to help manage the symptoms of mental health problems such as anxiety and depression.
 Obviously growing marijuana won’t be for everyone, but that doesn’t mean they can’t access it – these dosey doe girl scout cookies and other products can be bought online.

 Since its founding in 2015, the Island Friends Jr. Guild has been a huge mental health advocate.
 The members of the Guild demonstrate that passion for important issues has the power to make positive change.